Kinto/kinto/docs/tutorial.rst

         }
     }

-If you want to sync your local store with record deletion, you can use the ``_since`` parameter with the last ETag you had:
+If you want to obtain the list of records that were updated or deleted, you can use the ``_since`` parameter with the last ETag you
+had:

 .. code-block:: http